 - 2 cups chopped cooked ham

 - Melt butter in a medium pot over medium heat.
-Add garlic and cook 1 minute.
-Stir in flour until completely combined.
+Add garlic, salt, pepper and Italian seasoning and cook 1 minute.
+Whisk in flour until completely combined.

-- Whisk in broth and milk, and continue cooking over medium heat until sauce has thickened considerably.
-Stir in spinach, 1/2 cup mozzarella cheese, 1/2 cup Parmesan cheese, salt, pepper and nutmeg if using.
-Set aside.
+- Whisk in broth and continue cooking over medium heat until sauce has thickened.
+Gradually stir in milk, whisking and cooking each time until thickened.
+Stir in spinach and set aside.

 - Spread a thin layer of sauce in the bottom of the baking dish, then top with 3 lasagna noodles, 1/4 of the sauce, 1/3 of the chicken, 1/3 of the ham and 1/3 cup Mozzarella cheese.
 Repeat layers twice so that you have 3 layers of 3 lasagna noodles each.